Static Routing Configuration Guide with Examples

 Router2 requirements

-Create static routes for network 10.0.0.0/8 and network 30.0.0.0/8 and verify the router adds both routes to the routing table.
+Create static routes for networks 10.0.0.0/8 and 30.0.0.0/8, and verify that the router adds both routes to the routing table.

 Router2 configuration